ShengAric92/CASA0010-Dissertation/README.md

 ### Research Objectives:

-1) To determine whether there is spatial autocorrelation in the DM prevalence in England and whether it shows patterns of clustering or dispersion.
+1) To determine whether there is spatial autocorrelation in the diabetes mellitus prevalence in England and whether it shows patterns of clustering or dispersion.
-2) To identify which risk factors significantly contribute to the spatial variation in DM prevalence in England.
+2) To identify which risk factors significantly contribute to the spatial variation in diabetes mellitus prevalence in England.
 3) To explore how these factors lead to spatial variation and whether spatial effects are present.